stolostron/rhacm-docs/governance/policy_overview.md

       * `policy.mcm.ibm.com/categories` - The security control category the policy applies to.
 For example, Access Control, System and Information Integrity.
       * `policy.mcm.ibm.com/controls` - The name of the security control that is being checked.
 For example, Center of Internet Security (CIS) and certificate policy controller.

+        **Notes**:

+        * Parameter values for `standard, categories, and controls` are not required.
+The parameter value is empty when the values are not defined.
-        **Note**: Use your internal security standards or industry standards for the `annotations` field.
+        * Use your internal security standards or industry standards for the `annotations` field.
 You can view policy violations based on the standards and categories that you define for your policy on the _Policies_ page, from the console.

-  - A `namespace` selector that specifies which namespaces within the cluster that the policy is applied to.
+  - A `namespace` selector that specifies which namespaces within the hub cluster that the policy is applied to.

   - A list of `templates`, such as `role-templates`, `object-templates`, and `policy-templates` within the policy that describes how a resource in Kubernetes might be defined, and whether it is allowed to exist.